Mount Royal Cemetery

-Opened in 1852, Mount Royal Cemetery is a 165 acre terraced cemetery on the north slope of Mount Royal in the borough of Outremont in Montreal, Quebec, Canada.
+Mount Royal Cemetery (French: Cimetière Mont-Royal) is a 165 acre terraced cemetery on the north slope of Mount Royal in the borough of Outremont in Montreal, Quebec, Canada.
+It opened in 1852.
 Temple Emanu-El Cemetery, a Reform Judaism burial ground, is within the Mount Royal grounds.
 The burial ground shares the mountain with the much larger adjacent Roman Catholic cemetery, Notre Dame des Neiges Cemetery, and the Shaar Hashomayim Cemetery, an Ashkenazi Jewish cemetery.
 Mount Royal Cemetery is bordered on the southeast by Mount Royal Park, on the west by Notre-Dame-des-Neiges Cemetery, and on the north by Shaar Hashomayim Cemetery.
+In the springtime, the Lilac Knoll section is flush with hydrangeas, and autumn leaf walking tours are frequent.

 Although the cemetery is non-denominational today, it continues to be governed by its original charter, with a board of trustees representing the founding Protestant denominations.
 The cemetery is a private non-profit organization.
+While most sections of the cemetery are mixed, there are ‘neighbourhoods’ suitable for different communities and their burial needs, with rich histories.

 Burial rights have always been offered in perpetuity, with the commitment that no graves would ever be reused or abandoned.
 The founding charter stipulates that all profits should be entirely devoted to the embellishment and improvement of the property.
-Mount Royal Cemetery is still in operation, and even the old portion of the cemetery has some burial sites available.
+Mount Royal Cemetery is still in operation, and even the older portions of the cemetery have some burial sites available, although casket-sized graves are increasingly in short supply.

 Design

 Crematory

 The first crematory in Canada was built by Sir Andrew Taylor in 1901 on the eastern side of the Mount Royal Cemetery property with funds donated by Sir William Christopher Macdonald, a well-known tobacco tycoon and great philanthropist.
 This building is the oldest of its kind in the country and it remained the only crematorium in Quebec until 1975.
 The first cremation took place on April 18, 1902.

 Built with Montreal limestone, the original building had a chapel, a room for the cremation chambers, a large winter storage vault and a conservatory filled with exotic plants.
-In the 1950s, for maintenance reasons, the conservatory was demolished but the original chapel, on the left of the building, is still intact with a handmade mosaic floor.
+In the 1950s, for maintenance reasons, the conservatory was demolished but the original chapel, on the left of the building, is still intact with a handmade mosaic floor and casket-door that lowers to the crematorium and prep rooms beneath.
+The gatehouse to the left of the Chemin de la Forêt entrance, as well as the cemetery office, are some of the original structures — waiting attendants used to wait in the gatehouse for their carriages during the winter.